 Over 8.3 million South Sudanese need your help

 Since December 2013, South Sudan has been in the midst of an armed conflict.
-Some 4 million people have lost their homes and become displaced.
-More than 1.96 million are internally displaced, while over 2.4 million are refugees seeking refuge in neighbouring countries.
-In September 2018, 1.07 million South Sudanese were still remaining in Uganda, with food and clean water being two of the most urgent needs for them.
+Around 4 million people have lost their homes and become displaced.
+To date, more than 1.6 million are internally displaced, while over 2.3 million are refugees seeking refuge in neighbouring countries.
+Over 900,000 South Sudanese were still remaining in Uganda, with food and clean water being two of the most urgent needs for them.

-Establish Child Friendly Spaces to provide a safe and play space to the refugee children in Uganda
+Establish Child Friendly Spaces to provide a safe and play space for children